Investing Simple Logo

 Can You Invest If You Are Under Age 18?

-This may be true, but there are certain types of accounts offered to minors that can be established by a parent or guardian.
+While you can't open your own solo investment account as a teen, there are certain types of accounts offered to minors that can be established by a parent or guardian.

 Some of these accounts can help you save for long-term goals such as education and retirement.
 The most common type of account is a custodial account.

 Check out our video on investing as a teenager below!

-Setting Up a Custodial Account UGMA/UTMA
+Setting Up A Custodial Account UGMA/UTMA

 Minor accounts, created in part by the Uniform Transfers To Minors Act and the Uniform Gift To Minors Act (UTMA/UGMA), are excellent options if you are investing for your teenager.

-You can establish these minor accounts and begin investing within them almost immediately.
 This money can be used for any purpose including education expenses as well as any other needs the child may have.

 The profit from these investment accounts will be taxed according to the child's tax rate or potentially the parent's tax rates if the child makes enough money and is subject to kiddie tax limitations.